moka-guys/mokabed/LiveBedfiles/Pan5134_LogFile.md

 3. Convert 4 column format
     Excel saves output as csv, in VScode replace "," with a tab cut -f1-4 Pan5134_capture.bed > Pan5134data_4col.bed

+4. Underscores create issues with makeexomdepth.sh script, so in VScode replace any underscores with dashes.